vendrinc/elm-gql/guide/LifeOfAQuery.md

 }
 ```

-When you run `elm-gql`, a folder called `MyQuery` will be generated next to `MyQuery.gql`, and in that folder will be a file called `AllFiles.elm`.
+When you run `elm-gql`, a folder called `MyQuery` will be generated next to `MyQuery.gql`, and in that folder will be a file called `AllFilms.elm`.

 The field `films` returns a list of films, so the generated code will look roughly like this.